-The team devised an alternative commission structure for influencers, recognising that typically these publishers were over-indexing for upper-funnel traffic rather than traffic more associated with conversions (see inset).
-Top-up influencer payments were therefore agreed for selected partners.
+The team devised an alternative commission structure for influencers, recognizing that typically these publishers were over indexing for upper-funnel traffic rather than traffic more associated with conversions.
+Additional influencer payments were therefore agreed for selected partners.

 Education was key too.
-With a large number of the newly recruited influencers having never worked within the affiliate channel before it was imperative that the team worked closely with them to understand the benefits of the new payment model.
+With a large number of the newlyrecruited influencers having never worked within the affiliate channel before, it was imperative that the team worked closely with them to understand the benefits of the new payment model.
 In addition, guides demonstrating how to create and implement affiliate links were created, alongside welcome packs, branding guidelines and free samples.